Rose-STL-Lab/ATLAS/README.md

 expected results: roughly 0.48 mean iou (essentialy comparable performance to baseline, with 7x less parameters).

 ### Custom Identity Component
 When discovering cosets, the model must use an already discovered Lie algebra to determine the identity component.
 In our work, this is hard coded based on a result the authors ran manually.
-If you would like to use your own discovered version, replace the appropriate tensors in ```experiment_toptagging.py``` and/or ```experiment_pde.py```
+If you would like to use your own discovered version, replace the appropriate tensors (lines 160 and 196/199 respectively) in ```experiment_toptagging.py``` and/or ```experiment_pde.py```